How Recruiters Can Amend These 3 Staffing Challenges

 These constant changes can present unique staffing challenges.
-This article explores a few of the most common obstacles to staffing success, and how recruiting professionals leverage a wide variety of digital tools and tricks in order to overcome these challenges.
+This article explores a few of the most common obstacles to staffing success, and how recruiting professionals can leverage a wide variety of digital tools and tricks in order to overcome these challenges.

 It requires a lot of time and effort to source and attract candidates.
 Most recruiters report that it takes between three to six weeks to guide candidates through the hiring process to a final offer.
 Conversely, many candidates say they are rarely willing to wait longer than two weeks to receive an offer.
 This discrepancy means that timing is of the essence when pursuing top-tier talent.
 Recruiting teams must place a greater focus on mitigating bottlenecks in the hiring process and making time-to-hire a priority metric.